kubernetes/ingress-nginx/controllers/nginx/configuration.md

 **add-headers:** Sets custom headers from a configmap before sending traffic to the client.
 See `proxy-set-headers` [example](https://github.com/kubernetes/ingress/tree/master/examples/customization/custom-headers/nginx)

+**bind-address:** Sets the addresses on which the server will accept requests instead of *.
+It should be noted that these addresses must exist in the runtime environment or the controller will crash loop.

 ### Default configuration options

 The following table shows the options, the default value and a description.